 This classic party recipe is the ultimate appetizer or snack!
 Flaky, buttery gluten-free crescent rolls wrap up a juicy mini-sausage or hot dog.
-Baked to perfection, this easy pigs in a blanket recipe is ideal for holidays, Super Bowl parties, and tailgates.
+Baked to perfection, this easy gluten-free pigs-in-a-blanket recipe is ideal for holidays, Super Bowl parties, and tailgates.

 This post may include affiliate links.
 Please read my disclosure policy.